CHR. Did you meet with no other assault as you came?

 or people, were flat against the Word of

 God, are diametrically opposite to Christianity.
-If I have said amiss in this, convince
+If I have

 me of my error, and I am ready here before